pymupdf/PyMuPDF/docs/recipes-stories.rst

     story = fitz.Story(html=HTML)  # create story from HTML
     writer = fitz.DocumentWriter("output.pdf")  # create the writer

-    done = 1  # will indicate end of input once it is set to 0
+    more = 1  # will indicate end of input once it is set to 0

-    while done > 0:  # loop outputting the story
-        device = writer.begin_page(MEDIABOX)  # make new page
-        done, _ = story.place(WHERE)  # layout into allowed rectangle
+    while more:  # loop outputting the story device = writer.begin_page(MEDIABOX)  # make new page more, _ = story.place(WHERE)  # layout into allowed rectangle
         story.draw(device)  # write on page
         writer.end_page()  # finish page